Delta College Nursing FAQ's

 Does Delta have a waitlist for their nursing programs?

 Yes.
-For the full-time RN program the wait for clinicals is currently 3 to 3 1/2 years; for the part-time RN program, the wait has grown to 3 years; and for the Paramedic/LPN to RN transition program, the wait is 1-2 years.
-For the LPN program, you can expect to wait about 1-2years for clinicals.
+For the full-time RN program the wait for clinicals is currently about 2 years; for the part-time RN program, the wait is approximately 1-2 years; and for the Paramedic/LPN to RN transition program, the wait is 1-2 years.
+For the LPN program, you can expect to wait about 1-2 years for clinicals.

 Why is the wait for clinicals so long?